PhaserEditor2D/phasereditor2d-scripts-core/README.md

 ### Trigger scripts

-These scripts listen certain event.
+These scripts listen to certain events.
 When the event is triggered, then execute the children, which are actions.

-* **OnEventScript** - registers to the given `eventEmitter` and listens the given `eventName` event.
+* **OnEventScript** - registers to the given `eventEmitter` and listens to the given `eventName`` event.
-* **OnPointerDownScript** - listens the `pointerdown` event of the game object.
+* **OnPointerDownScript** - listens to the `pointerdown` event of the game object.

 ### Action scripts

-Actions are script that are executed manually or by other nodes, like triggers or other actions.
+Actions are scripts that are executed manually or by other nodes, like triggers or other actions.

 * **CallbackActionScript** - executes the given `callback` expression.
 * **StartSceneActionScript** - starts the given `sceneKey` scene.